jacobdlewis/disc_golf_course_review/README.md

 > 1. View Wish List courses
 > 2. Mark course as completed
 > 3. Enter their course score
-> 4. Enter their assessment of course conditions
-> 5. Enter y/n for whether they'd recommend the course to a friend
+> 4. Enter y/n for whether they'd recommend the course to a friend
-> 6. "[course title] has been marked as played.
+> 5. "[course title] has been marked as played.
 You have [number] courses remaining on your Wish List.
 You've played [number] courses." prints to the screen

 ###Acceptance Criteria:
-  * Marking a course as completed adds the course ID to the played courses table in the database
+ * Marking a course as completed adds the course ID to the completed_courses table in the database
+ * The course is removed from the Wish List table
  * The user's review is added to a reviews table in the database.
-  * The course that was completed is removed from the wish list table.

 ## Deleting a course
 In order to remove courses that have been closed or that the user no longer wishes to play, the user should be able to delete a wish list course.